-Finally there!
-Eve has emerged triumphant after many pandemic and Brexit related delays, proving that the book will remain topical for some time.
-It’s been well worth the wait, it’s a beautiful book, solid, heavy, gorgeous print job, and hopefully you will all enjoy it.
-I don’t want to say too much about the story, except that it is a piece of political writing and a little apocalyptic and I’ve used a combination of handmade and digital drawing to produce it.
+Eve emerged triumphant in June, after many pandemic and Brexit related delays (proving that the book will remain topical for some time.)
+It’s been worth the wait, it’s a beautiful book, solid, heavy, gorgeous print job, and hopefully you will all enjoy it.
+I don’t want to say too much about the story, except that it is a piece of political writing about the changing climate in the UK and I’ve used a combination of handmade and digital drawing to produce it.
 Eve is our stroppy, independent hero but the title of the novel also refers to our general proximity to disaster.

 You can read all about my process in this excellent interview all about Eve on Moma.uk

 You can read an extensive interview with me in Issue 1391 of Big Issue North